How to solve Leetcode 378. Kth Smallest Element in a Sorted Matrix

 Problem statement

-Given an n x n matrix where each of the rows and columns is sorted in ascending order, return the k-th smallest element in the matrix.
+You are given an n x n matrix where each row and column is sorted in ascending order.
+Your task is to find the k-th smallest element in this matrix.

-Note that it is the k-th smallest element in the sorted order, not the k-th distinct element.
+Please note that we are looking for the k-th smallest element based on its position in the sorted order, and not counting distinct elements.

 Example 1